A/N: Warning for more violence in this chapter.

 The vendor cut off mid-sentence with a gasp and looked down at his chest, the gasp turning to a splutter when he saw the blade sticking out of it.
 The glint of the blade retracted, a dark stain taking its place.
 Then, a hand wrapped around the side of the man’s head from behind, slamming him sideways into the wall.
 Gareth flinched at the cracking sound his head made when it hit the brick.

-The vendor collapsed on the ground, a tall man with a bloodstained sword standing over him.
+The vendor collapsed on the ground, a man with a bloodstained sword standing over him.
 He glanced at Gareth but didn’t otherwise pay him much attention, instead focusing on Tag.

 “Watch out for his knife,” Gareth mumbled from his spot on the ground.
 Tag’s blade flashed in the moonlight as its owner lunged, but the newcomer dropped his own weapon and sidestepped the attack easily, looking more like a dancer than a brawler, and caught Tag’s forearm.
 He twisted the limb until Tag cried out and dropped the knife.